 Physical Safeguards: Davis & Elkins College uses direct personal control or direct supervision to control access to and handling of all sensitive information.
 Whether the information is stored in paper form or any electronically accessible format, sensitive information is maintained, stored, transmitted and otherwise handled under the direct personal control of an authorized employee of Davis & Elkins College.
 Sensitive information is collected, processed, transmitted, distributed and ultimately disposed of with constant attention to its privacy and security.
 Conversations concerning non-public customer information are held in private.
-Papers with non-public customer information are mailed via official campus mail, U.S. mail, or private mail carrier.
-When best practices or the Davis & Elkins College Record Retention Schedule permit the disposal of sensitive information, it is shredded or destroyed.
+Papers with non-public customer information are held in private.
+Papers with non-public customer information, it is shredded or destroyed.
 Confidential material is kept secure.
 Most offices have locked windows and locked doors with restricted access.
 For those that do not, materials are kept in locked filing cabinets or other locked storage areas.
 Non-public customer information that is stored off campus by remote hosting and systems administrators is locked and secured by 24-hour security.